 The Creative Writing Program (Iowa Writers' Workshop) is a world-renowned graduate program for fiction writers and poets.
-It was the first creative writing program in the United States to offer a degree, and it became a model for many contemporary writing programs.
+Founded in 1936, it was the first creative writing program in the United States to offer a degree, and it became a model for many contemporary writing programs.
 In addition to its Master of Fine Arts program, it also offers writing courses for undergraduates.

-The Iowa Writers' Workshop, founded in 1936, has been home to thousands of remarkable writers, including Flannery O'Connor, Raymond Carver, Rita Dove, John Irving, James Alan McPherson, Philip Levine, Jane Smiley, Michael Cunningham, Sandra Cisneros, Denis Johnson, Jorie Graham, Ann Patchett, D.A.
-Powell, Nathan Englander, Yiyun Li, Eleanor Catton, Angela Flournoy, Garth Greenwell, and Yaa Gyasi.
+The Iowa Writers' Workshop has been home to thousands of remarkable writers, including Flannery O'Connor, Raymond Carver, Rita Dove, John Irving, James Alan McPherson, Philip Levine, Jane Smiley, Michael Cunningham, Sandra Cisneros, Denis Johnson, Jorie Graham, Ann Patchett, D.A.
+Powell, Nathan Englander, Yiyun Li, Eleanor Catton, Angela Flournoy, Garth Greenwell, Yaa Gyasi, and Jamel Brinkley.
 The program's faculty and alumni include winners of virtually every major literary award, including seventeen winners of the Pulitzer Prize (most recently Paul Harding in 2010), six recent U.S. Poets Laureate, and numerous winners of the National Book Award, MacArthur Foundation Fellowships, and other major honors.
 In 2003, the Iowa Writers' Workshop received a National Humanities Medal from the National Endowment for the Humanities—the first awarded to a university and only the second given to an institution rather than an individual.

-The Creative Writing Program also offers courses for students from other programs; summer courses are open to undergraduate and graduate students.
+The Creative Writing Program offers courses for students from other programs of study; summer courses are open to undergraduate and graduate students.

 To learn more about the Creative Writing Program's history and faculty, visit the Iowa Writers' Workshop website.